Loading

 The Corbeta Uruguay station on Southern Thule, 1981

 A base, called Corbeta Uruguay, had been built by Argentina in part to reinforce its territorial claims on British-held territory in the South Atlantic.
 Ostensibly a meteorological research station, it was also used by Argentine military personnel.
 The British government became aware of the base in December 1976.
-Between then and the outbreak of the 1982 war, Britain had failed to reach a diplomatic solution to the problem.
+Between then and the outbreak of the 1982 war, a diplomatic solution to the problem had not been reached.

 Operation